dougeby/IntuneDocs/intune-user-help/enroll-device-android-microsoft-intune-app.md

 ## QR code enrollment
 In this section, you'll scan your company-provided QR code.
 When you're done, we'll redirect you back to the device enrollment steps.
+1. On the Welcome screen, select your language.
-1. Tap the screen five times to start QR code setup.
+2. Tap the screen five times to start QR code setup.

    ![Example image of device setup Welcome screen, highlighting instructions to tap screen.](./media/qr-code-intune-app-01.png)